yihau/solana/CONTRIBUTING.md

 ### The PR / Issue Labels

 Labels make it easier to manage and track PRs / issues.
-Below some common labels that we use in Solana.
+Below some common labels that we use in Anza.
 For the complete list of labels, please refer to the [label page](https://github.com/anza-xyz/agave/issues/labels):

 * "feature-gate": when you add a new feature gate or modify the behavior of an existing feature gate, please add the "feature-gate" label to your PR.
-New feature gates should also always have a corresponding tracking issue (go to "New Issue" -> "Feature Gate Tracker [Get Started](https://github.com/anza-xyz/agave/issues/new?assignees=&labels=feature-gate&template=1-feature-gate.yml&title=Feature+Gate%3A+)") and should be updated each time the feature is activated on a cluster.
+New feature gates should also always have a corresponding tracking issue (go to "New Issue" -> "Feature Gate Tracker [Get Started](https://github.com/anza-xyz/agave/issues/new?template=2-feature-gate.yml)") and should be updated each time the feature is activated on a cluster.

 * "automerge": When a PR is labelled with "automerge", the PR will be